 Apraksiny-Trubetskie House, Baroque mansion in Basmanny District, Russia

-The building was constructed in 1766 during Catherine the Great's reign and originally served as a residence for the Apraksin family.
-It later passed to the Trubetskoy princes, who occupied it for an extended period.
+The house was built in 1766 during the reign of Catherine the Great for the Apraksin family.
+It later passed to the Trubetskoy princes, which is why it carries both family names today.

 The community of curious travelers